-Another crucial point is the arity of the BVH.
+Another crucial point is the arity of the BVH, i.e., the number of children per node.
 For rigid objects, binary trees are commonly chosen.
 In contrast, 4-ary trees or 8-ary trees have shown better performance for deformable objects [LAM01, MKE03].
-This is mainly due to the fact that fewer nodes need to be updated and the to-tal update costs are lower.
+This is mainly due to the fact that fewer nodes need to be updated and the total update costs are lower.
 Additionally, the recursion depth during overlap tests is lower and therefore the memory requirements on the stack are lower.
 Fig. 6 shows the reduction of recursion depth for detecting two overlapping leaves by equivalent 4-ary trees instead of binary trees.